alexed1/LightningFlowComponents/flow_screen_components/lookupFSC/README.md

 - label="Default" You can specify a default value placeholder in the lookup field

+- label="Component ID"  You can group multiple Parent/Child components on a single Flow screen.
+Add a unique value here for each Parent Lookup.

+- label="Parent ID"  For a Child Lookup, enter the Component ID of its Parent Lookup here to link them together.

 Here's an example of a configured component:
 <img width="353" alt="screen shot 2018-02-11 at 8 48 18 pm" src="https://user-images.githubusercontent.com/3140883/36083917-ed8c32ca-0f6c-11e8-956d-82c674a92495.png">